Aryan8445/Music-Streaming-Application-V2/README.md

 - **Monthly Activity Reports**: Automated generation and distribution of detailed progress reports for creators, enhancing insights into content performance.

 This version brings a significant upgrade over the previous iteration, offering more functionality, better performance, and an improved user experience.
+To view the previous version of this project, visit the [Music Streaming Application V1 repository](https://github.com/Aryan8445/Music-Streaming-Application-V1.git).